Strange Occurrences at Knock, Mayo, Ireland 1879 or Tricks?

 In a village of about a dozen homes and a Parish Church called

-Knock an "apparition" was reported.
+Knock in Mayo, Ireland, an "apparition" was reported.
+Many suspect a strange

 On the night of the 21st of August 1879 the Virgin Mary flanked by